Chevrotain/chevrotain/packages/website/docs/tutorial/step4_fault_tolerance.md

 **An Abstract example:**

 - Grammar Rule A called Grammar Rule B which called Grammar Rule C (A -> B -> C).
-- In Grammar Rule C a parsing error happened which we can not recover from.
+- In Grammar Rule C a parsing error happened which we cannot recover from.
-- The Parser will now skip tokens until it find a token that can appear immediately after either:
+- The Parser will now skip tokens until it finds a token that can appear immediately after either:
   - The call of C in B
   - The call of B in A

 **A concrete example:**

-For the following invalid json input:
+For the following invalid JSON input:

 ```javascript
 {